pringinacio/whatsnewjava7/README.md

-# whatsnewjava7
+# What's New in Java 7
-Examples related to whats new in Java 7
+Examples that demonstrate what is new in Java 7.

+* Strings in switch